Marohn-Group/mmodel/docs/tutorial_model.rst

 Building a model
 ================

 The model is built based on the graph and the desired handler.
-A ``mmodel`` handler is an execution method that handles the node execution order and intermediate value flow.
+A mmodel handler is an execution method that handles the node execution order and intermediate value flow.
 The resulting instance is a callable that behaves like a function.
 The resulting model copies and freezes the graph, making it immutable.
-The handler is given as the (class, kwargs) tuple.
+The handler class is passed to the "handler" argument and any additional arguments to handler can be passed as keyword arguments to the Model class.

 .. code-block:: python